-Have you ever experienced head, neck, and shoulder pain?
+Have you ever experienced chronic pain?

 There is certainly no lack of evidence supporting the value of holistic wellbeing, and if you have ever suffered from any form of physical illness, or even a physical irritability, there is no doubt you have been privy to the effects this has on your mind and your overall feeling of wellness.

 Take for example this heat!
 Or perhaps rather the humidity and within that the bodies inability to cool itself - it leaves one feeling uncomfortable, irritable, and it is certainly a strain on energy reserves.
 So too, the same such feelings of discomfort, irritability, and the strain on energy reserves can come from the experience of head, neck, and shoulder pain - something that many of us suffer from!

 Last month we wrote on varied definitions of pain and similar to head, neck, and shoulder pain, we utilised the example of back pain:

 "With these definitions in mind, along side the chronic ailment of back pain (remarkably in 2011, ‘back pain & problems’ were the third leading cause of total disease burden and injuries in Australia), we can concretely understand that with a repeated stress overload, for example frequently lifting heavy objects incorrectly or even poor posture, our bodies advise us of the overload, or that something isn’t quite right, through pain.